pts/minilibc32/README.txt

 Also note that for each new system call supported there is only 4 bytes added to the libc code: `push byte +nr' and `jmp short __do_syscall3'.

-minilibc32 was tested with GCC 4.8.4, GCC 6.3.0, GCC 7.5.0, and various
+minilibc32 was tested with GCC 4.8.4, GCC 6.3.0, GCC 7.5.0, TCC (TinyCC)
-versions of OpenWatcom released in 2022.
+0.9.26, and various versions of OpenWatcom released in 2022.

 Limitations and missing features from minilibc32:

-* Currently the OpenWatcom C compiler and GCC are the only supported compilers.
+* Currently the OpenWatcom C compiler, GCC and TCC are the only supported compilers.
 There are plans to add Clang support (which should be easy, it's similar enough to GCC).
 * envp and environ are not populated, there is no way to get the